 5.1.5 Duty to Prevent Waste, Nuisance, and Trespass.
 Without limiting the generality of the foregoing, GRANTOR shall maintain the Property in a condition consistent with the Conservation Purpose of this Easement, which obligation shall include the undertaking of reasonable and necessary steps to prevent harm to the Conservation Values of the Property due to foreseeable acts or omissions of third parties.
-Without limiting the generality of the foregoing, GRANTOR shall remove garbage or materials dumped on the Property by third parties.

-5.1.5 Notice and Approval Procedures.
+5.1.6 Notice and Approval Procedures.
 Whenever this Section 5 requires prior notice to or approval by DISTRICT, such notice shall be given or approval shall be obtained in accordance with Section 6 of this Easement.